BYUIDSS/Boot_Camp/Week_2/Look_at_this_graaaaph.md

 #### Bar Charts

 Bar charts are counting graphs so the are best for Qualitative variables.
-You will want your variables to be
+You will want your variables to be factors.